bareos/bareos/docs/manuals/en/style_guide/source/RestOverview.rst

    This is a heading
    #################

 Normally, there are no heading levels assigned to certain characters as the structure is determined from the succession of headings.

-However, this is our convention:
+Our convention is to use them in this order:

 * ``#`` with overline, for parts
 * ``=`` for chapters